wg21il/Protocols/Agenda/9_Aug_2020_Meeting_Agenda.md

 * Summary by: Amir Kirsh / Inbal

 # Agenda

+## Notice: This is a work meeting (for the purpose of working on executor's naming paper) and not an NB meeting.

 | Title | Proposed by | Discussion Length | End Time | Issues                            |
 |-----------|-------------|-------------------|----------|-----------------------------------|
 | Executors| Amir  | 10 minutes     | 20:15    | just - alternate name (8)                                |